dlamarca1/Introduction-to-Typescript-Class/README.md

 # Introduction-to-Typescript-Class

-This is a code typed during a Typescript class
+This is a code written during a Typescript class